elastx/getting-started-elx-openstack/00_Start_here/README.md

 * A created container named "terraform-state-archive" (the value of variable `bucket` in `main.tf`)
 * OpenStack [EC2 Credentials](https://docs.elastx.cloud/docs/openstack-iaas/guides/ec2_credentials/)

+## Confirm authentication

+Log on to the OpenStack control panel, go to the API Access section and download an *OpenStack RC File (Identity API v3)*.

-Either append the Access and Secret keys to your OpenStack RC file or create a new file for the purpose of storing these credentials.
+Either append the EC2 Access and Secret keys to your OpenStack RC file or create a new file for the purpose of storing these credentials.
+This demo will assume that we have added them to the downloaded OpenStack RC File.
 Terraform expects them to be formatted in the following way:

 ```shell
 export AWS_ACCESS_KEY_ID=<access key>
 export AWS_SECRET_ACCESS_KEY=<secret key>
 ```

-## Confirm authentication

-Log on to the OpenStack control panel, go to the API Access section and download an *OpenStack RC File (Identity API v3)*.

 Source the downloaded file, in this example named `myproject-openrc.sh` and downloaded while logged in as `myuser`: